 Halloween‘s Troubled History

 Halloween, widely regarded as the first so-called slasher movie–igniting the horror movie craze that spawned imitators like Friday the 13th and A Nightmare on Elm Street–was never supposed to be a franchise.
 When the studio forced a sequel, creators John Carpenter and Debra Hill wanted it to be a conclusion so they could all move on.
 This is why Michael appears to die in a fire at the end of Halloween 2 instead of the original’s more ambiguous ending–Carpenter and Hill were trying to say “enough is enough.”

-Unfortunately, the sequel also added a twist that Halloween‘s final girl, Laurie Strode, was Michael’s sister–retconning the notion that Michael stalked Laurie and her friends out of the pure happenstance that Laurie showed up on his porch to drop off a key.
-Now it was personal, and the twist has always been problematic–like trying to fit a square peg into a round hole.
+Unfortunately, the sequel also added a twist that Halloween‘s final girl, Laurie Strode, was Michael’s sister–retconning the notion that Michael stalked Laurie and her friends out of pure happenstance.
+The twist has always been problematic–like trying to fit a square peg into a round hole.
 When Jamie Lee Curtis declined to return once the series got back to Michael in the fourth Halloween movie, they decided to have Michael menace Laurie’s daughter instead–turning Halloween into a twisted family saga.

 If anything, Carpenter and Hill wanted a potential franchise to be a series of one-off stories under the same umbrella in the spirit of The Twilight Zone.
 Halloween 3: Season of the Witch is where Carpenter and Hill finally got to try that idea, meaning that it has absolutely nothing to do with Michael Myers or Laurie Strode.
 But it was a critical and commercial flop, confusing audiences and forcing the series to go running back to Michael.